 What is worship like?

-You can expect a traditional Lutheran service.
+You can expect a traditional Lutheran expereince.
 What does this mean?
 Lutheran liturgies are liturgical, meaning they follow a set ritual centered around the sharing of the Word and Holy Eucharist.
 You'll hear readings from the Old and New Testaments as well as a homily/sermon from the pastor.
 Attendees participate in prayer and song.
 We utilize hymnals and organ music with other musical guests throughout the year.
 Make sure you pick up a bulletin when you arrive, it will guide you through the liturgy.

 What about my kids?

 We love having children in worship!
 God put the wiggle in them so the last place we should suppress it is in God’s house.
 Remember, Jesus said, “Let the children come.”
-We do have a staffed nursery room available if a child becomes inconsolable, but don’t worry about fidgeting and whispering.
+We do have a nursery room available if a child becomes inconsolable, but don’t worry about fidgeting and whispering.
 If your child would like to attend Sunday School, it takes place during the first 3/4 of worship from September through May.

 Where do I park?